• Skip to main content

 Every region, country, town, community, and family has its own unique Carnival traditions, but New York Carnival will be familiar to people throughout the Caribbean, including South America’s and Central America’s Caribbean coasts.
 The festival both draws on and influences many Caribbean traditions including: Trinidad and Tobago, Haiti, Barbados, Dominica, Saint Lucia, Jamaica, Saint Vincent and Granada, Guyana, Suriname, and Belize.

 By the way, “Trinbagonian” is the correct term for the people of Trinidad and Tobago.
 We use “Trinidadian” because that is what most Americans use.
-Tobago is a unique island with its own culture.
-You should definitely visit if you go to T&T.
+Tobago is a unique island with its own distinct culture.
+You should definitely visit, if you go to T&T.

 Tickets and Information

-New York Carnival is produced by the West Indian American Day Carnival Association.
+New York Carnival is produced by WIADCA, the West Indian American Day Carnival Association.
+They deserve a lot of credit and support for keeping our traditions alive.
+Knowing our heritage traditions makes us better New Yorkers.

 Facebook @newyorkcarnival